kubrasambur/React-Native-RecipeApp/README.md

 - Data was pulled from https://www.themealdb.com/api.php with axios
 - On the category page, the food information of the clicked category is brought.
 - Page loading and error animations added with using lottie package
-- All of the products are in a separate category and there is access to all categories from the home page.
+- Clicking the button on the detail page, opens the youtube link of the meal.

 ## Özellikler
 - React navigation kullanıldı